-Richard Haynes of Manhattan Pacific Real Estate, however, predicts a surge in lower income neighborhoods.
+Meanwhile, Richard Haynes of Manhattan Pacific Realty predicts a surge in lower-income neighborhoods.

-"These areas tend to appreciate later in the cycle after the beach has made its run," Haynes said.
-"Rents have surged in areas like North and East Hawthorne, Lawndale and South Los Angeles, making home ownership more desirable and, in some cases, the more affordable financial option."
+"These areas tend to appreciate later in the cycle after the beach has made its run," Haynes jack.flemming@latimes.com Twitter:@jflem94

+"Rents have surged in areas like north and east Hawthorne, Lawndale and South Los Angeles, making home ownership more desirable and, in some cases, the more affordable financial option."